zarf-dev/zarf/examples/big-bang/README.md

 1. From within the examples directory, Run: `make all`, which will download the latest built binaries, build all of the example packages, and launch a basic VM to run in.
 Alternatively, run `make all-dev` if you want to build the binaries using the current codebase instead of downloading them.
 5. Run: `sudo su` - Change user to root
 6. Run: `cd zarf-examples` - Change to the directory where the examples folder is mounted
-7. Run: `./zarf init --confirm --components management,utility-cluster --host localhost` - Initialize Zarf, telling it to install the management component and utility cluster and skip logging component (since BB has logging already) and tells Zarf to use `localhost` as the domain
+7. Run: `./zarf init --confirm --components management,gitops-service --host localhost` - Initialize Zarf, telling it to install the management component and gitops service and skip logging component (since BB has logging already) and tells Zarf to use `localhost` as the domain
 8. Wait a bit, run `k9s` to see pods come up.
 Don't move on until everything is running
 9. Run: `./zarf package deploy zarf-package-big-bang-core-demo.tar.zst --confirm` - Deploy Big Bang Core
 10. Wait several minutes.
 Run `k9s` to watch progress